developer-guy/developer-guy/README.md

 <i>❝A group of 12 engineers designed IBM PC and they were called as “The Dirty Dozen”.❞</i>
 <!--ENDS_HERE_QUOTE_README-->

-Hi, I'm [Batuhan Apaydın](https://linkedin.com/in/bthnapydin), a Software Engineer 🚀 from Turkey, but I describes myself as a Technology Entusiast, Life-Long Learner !!
+Hi, I'm [Batuhan Apaydın](https://linkedin.com/in/bthnapydin), a Software Engineer 🚀 from Turkey, but I describe myself as a Technology Entusiast, Life-Long Learner !!
 <img align="right" alt="GIF" src="https://github.com/developer-guy/developer-guy/blob/master/code.gif?raw=true" width="500" height="320" />

 ### Talking about Personal Stuffs